 A second bus route proposal being analyzed would provide a transit linkage to Otay Mesa between the communities of San Ysidro, Otay Mesa - Nestor and Imperial Beach.
 Within Otay Mesa, this route would link the proposed village in the southwestern area to San Ysidro High School, Ocean View Hills K-8 Elementary School, Palm Plaza shopping center and the Kaiser Permanente Medical Center.
-It would intersect with the Airway Road bus corridor at Caliente Avenue seen in Figure 3-2.
 Additional local serving transit routes may be considered by MTS over time as demand warrants.
 See Figure 3-1 for location of transit corridors, stops, and stations.
-The Otay Mesa Community Plan supports service improvements transit by requiring implementation of transit-supportive densities and design in strategic locations, planning for transit priority measures on city streets, and improving community walkability.
+The Otay Mesa Community Plan supports transit service improvements by requiring implementation of transit-supportive densities and design in strategic locations, planning for transit priority measures on city streets, and improving community walkability.
 Key locations for transit priority measures are on shown on Figure 3-1 Transit Route Map.